FAIR Post-Appraisal Guide

 • Submit the full appraisal report PDF — most carriers require the complete report, not just the summary certificate.

-• Ask about agreed-value vs. actual cash value coverage, and confirm whether the policy covers replacement value or fair market value.
+• Ask about agreed-value versus actual-cash-value language, and confirm whether the policy needs replacement value or another defined basis.

 • Keep a copy of the insurer's confirmation and your updated policy schedule in your records.

-• Some carriers may request additional photos, provenance documentation, or a re-appraisal if the report is older than their acceptance window.
+• Some carriers may request additional photos, provenance documentation, or a new appraisal if the report is outside their acceptance window.

 Step 3: submit to the IRS for charitable donations

-• See our Form 8283 checklist and charitable donation appraisal requirements for detailed guidance.
+• Use the Form 8283 checklist and charitable donation appraisal requirements for appraisal-preparation context.

 Step 4: share with your estate attorney or CPA

-Estate appraisals should be reviewed by your legal and tax advisors before being used in any filing or planning.
+Estate appraisals should be reviewed by legal and tax advisers before they are used in filing, probate, or planning.

 • Send the complete appraisal report to your estate attorney for inclusion in estate planning documents or probate filings.